ga-wdi-lessons/js-jasmine/readme.md

 });
 ```

 I'm not even going to bother running `spec` because I know all but one of these tests will fail.
 That's not important right now.
-The important thing is that I'm writing `expect` statements that make sense to me because this will inform the coding decisions I make later.
+The important thing is that I am writing `expect` statements that make sense to me because this will inform the coding decisions I make later.

 ## You do: Add expectations to your code (20/140)